Listen to the Roisin O YouTube Channel here…

 To mark the occasion, I’d also like to share the brand new video for Hold On with you all!
 Please Share if you enjoy it.

-The rest of the evening is spent talking to audience members, it’s about half and half Irish and American and the response is great.
+The rest of the evening is spent talking to audience members in The Burren, it’s about half and half Irish and American and the response is great.
 I meet Andrew, Paul Brady’s nephew, who I had been introduced to last week in Whelan’s.
 He takes us all out into the city after the show.
 It’s an amazing night to start off the tour.
-Next stop Butte, Montana…
+Next stop – An Ri Ra Butte, Montana…